China Southern says to buy Airbus aircraft for $2.3 billion

-BEIJING (Reuters) - China Southern Airlines Co (600029.SS) has signed deals worth about $2.3 billion to buy 10 aircrafts from Airbus Group SE <AIR .PA>, the carrier said on Wednesday.
+BEIJING, Dec 23 (Reuters) - China Southern Airlines Co has signed deals worth about $2.3 billion to buy 10 aircrafts from Airbus Group SE, the carrier said on Wednesday.

 China Southern, the country’s largest airline by fleet size, has agreed to purchase 10 Airbus A330-300 airplanes, each with a list price of $227.36 million, it said in a stock exchange filing.